amm0nite/mqtt2http/README.md

 # MQTT2HTTP

-A simple MQTT broker that connects to your HTTP services for login and message handling.
+MQTT broker that forwards topics to HTTP endpoints with configurable routing.

 ## Table of Contents